zalando-incubator/authmosphere/API.md

 To overwrite this behavior a custom handler can be specified by passing in `options.onNotAuthenticatedHandler` (see [`onNotAuthenticatedHandler`](./src/types/AuthenticationMiddlewareOptions.ts)).

 * ⚠️&nbsp;&nbsp;While this middleware could also be configured per endpoint (i.e. `app.get(authenticationMiddleware(...), endpoint)` it is not recommended as using it as global middleware will force you into a whitelist setup.
   * Make sure `authenticationMiddleware` is at the top of the registered request handlers.
-This is essential to gurantee the enforceability of the whitelist strategy.
+This is essential to guarantee the enforceability of the whitelist strategy.
 * ⚠️&nbsp;&nbsp;The middleware attaches metadata (scopes of the token) to the express request object.
 The `requireScopesMiddleware` relies on this information.